About the Department of Psychological Medicine

-MPhil/PhD from the Department of Psychological Medicine at King's College London.
+Study MA Philosophy of Medicine in the Department of Philosophy at King's College London.

 Our MSc in War & Psychiatry will introduce you to ways of understanding how individuals, both members of the armed forces and civilians, prepare for and cope with psychological trauma.
 It is designed to develop the knowledge and skills required to explore the field of human conflict.